 If you’ve got a child and want to get them started in the motorcycle game, what do you do?
 There are plenty of options but here we’re going to answer the question: what are the best motorcycles for kids?
 Whenever we post a video on social media that features a cool kid riding a motorcycle, we see plenty of comments about where to buy small motorcycles, and what style to get.
 So, with that in mind, here’s out definitive list of the best motorcycles for kids out there.

-But before we get started, there are a few things you should consider first.
+But before we get started, there are a few things you should consider before embarking on your hunt for motorcycles for kids.
 Motorcycling is an expensive hobby, so you’ve got ask yourself what the end goal is here.
 Are you looking for a toy to satisfy your child’s curiosity?
 Are you hoping to teach your kid some valuable information about mechanics and how things work?
 Or are you priming your child to be the next Valentino Rossi?
 Or none of the above?
 These questions need to be answered before you go and order a small motorcycle, because you don’t want to blow a wad of cash on something technologically brilliant that will be discarded within a few weeks, and you don’t want to waste your money on a little machine that falls apart within six months either.

 Oh and of course, you’ll want to accommodate for your child’s tastes too.
 They might not be too happy when you bring home that minimoto sportsbike, when they really wanted a mini-cruiser, or a mud thrashing dirt bike.
 To make things easier for you, we’re going to separate this list into different styles, allowing you to make the best decision for your child, and buy the best motorcycle for kids that matches your budget and expectations.